-As a global business, BP monitors for hostile actions that could harm our people or disrupt our operations.
-We particularly look at operating areas affected by political and social unrest, terrorism, armed conflict or criminal activity.
+As a global business, BP monitors hostile actions that could harm our people or disrupt our operations.
+We focus on operating areas affected by political and social unrest, terrorism, armed conflict or criminal activity.

 Cyber attacks are on the rise and our industry is subject to evolving risks from hacktivists, cyber criminals, terrorists and insiders.
-We have experienced threats to the security of our digital infrastructure, but none of these had a significant effect on our business in 2017.
+We have experienced threats to the security of our digital infrastructure, but none of these had a significant impact on our business in 2018.